 - What’s On

 Norman Stone is Professor in the Department of International Relations at Bilkent University, Ankara.
 He is a former Professor of Modern History at the University of Oxford, Lecturer at the University of Cambridge, and foreign policy adviser to Margaret Thatcher.
-His is author of The Eastern Front 1914-1917 (1975) which won the Wolfson History Prize, Hitler (1980), Europe Transformed 1878-1919 (1983), which won the Fontana History of Europe Prize, World War I: A Short History (2007) and Turkey: A Short History.
-Norman Stone keeps a house in the Galata neighbourhood of Istanbul and divides his time between Turkey and England.
+He is author of The Eastern Front 1914-1917 (1975), which won the Wolfson History Prize, Hitler (1980), Europe Transformed 1878-1919 (1983), which won the Fontana History of Europe Prize, World War I: A Short History (2007), Turkey: A Short History and Hungary: A Short History (2019).
+For some years Norman Stone kept a house in the Galata neighbourhood of Istanbul, and he is now based in Budapest.